 For since the creation of the world his invisible attributes—his eternal power and divine nature—have been clearly seen, because they are understood through what has been made.
 Romans 1:20

 In the process of appropriating scientific knowledge about our world, we have also alienated ourselves from it.
 Not only have the predominant philosophies of our day emptied our moral lives of meaning, all of nature itself has been reduced to meaningless matter.
 For Tolkien’s generation, this sense alienation had become all the more tangible after two world wars that showcased the dehumanizing effects of mechanized warfare for the first time in human history.
 Technology like the atomic bomb seemed to make a mockery of the traditional concept of heroism.
 It is not surprising that a deep cynicism with respect to ultimate issues was hastened by these realities.
-Today, the feelings of cynicism, alienation, and depersonalization have been carried forward by the widespread acceptance of materialist philosophy, a dizzying rate of technological advances that are driven by utilitarianism and immediacy, and consumerism that preys off of our most besetting sins of greed and selfishness.
+Today, the feelings of cynicism and depersonalization have been carried forward by the widespread acceptance of materialist philosophy.
+Add to this the dizzying rate of technological advance and a culture that takes pride in its individualism, the alienation is virtually inescapable.

 The world of Middle-earth is the balm to heal the wound in this age that is cut off and cut down.
 Tolkien’s natural world is teeming with life and meaning, but it is also subject to a groaning of which it is not unconscious.
 Nature is not silent in Middle-earth, for it either writhes in pain or is at peace.
 In short, it seems sensitive to the moral atmosphere of its inhabitants.
 Indeed, the environment provides a moral compass of sorts for the characters of The Lord of the Rings, the extremes of which are the Eden-like setting of Lothlórien representing all that is unsullied and living, and the dead lands of Mordor displaying all that is profane.
 At the heart of the profanity is the lust for dominance, and nature is the first casualty in Middle-earth.